Security & compliance

 Your data is safe, private, and compliant.

-Security isn’t something we added on top, it’s built into how ANANKE works.
-Your documents stay under your control, personal data is never published, and every action has a verifiable audit trail.
+Security isn’t something we added on top — it’s built into how ANANKE works.
+Your data is encrypted, isolated, and protected at every layer.
+Personal data is never published to external systems, and every action has a verifiable audit trail.
 Designed for GDPR, aligned with eIDAS and DGSSI standards.

 How we protect your organization